eranda1985/SharedSpace/README.md

 ```

-In your view model class add a reference to *SharedSpace.DomainObjects*.
+In your view model, add a reference to *SharedSpace.DomainObjects*.
 Create a property of type *ExpandableListCollection* and set this as the data binding context for *Item* property in XAML.
 Create a Command property and set this as the binding context for *ChildSelectedCommand* in XAML.
 Following is an example view model with these settings.